 Features include a simple and comprehensive dashboard, color-coded statuses, filters and search, accurate ETAs, real-time alerts, automatically-delivered text messages to customers, monitoring of key metrics, a variety of integrated apps, route optimization, and international support.

 It boasts being easy for drivers to use, with easy ways to contact the receivers of the deliveries and collect proof of delivery.

-Actually, you may not need expensive fleet tracking software.
+Actually, you may not need an expensive fleet tracking software.
 If you’re looking to track time for your drivers, manage their tasks, and keep track of mileage and maintenance history you can do all that, and more, from the Connecteam field services mobile app.
-It’s free for up to 200 users ($29/month, $59/month, or Enterprise for over 200 users).
+Choose from three pricing plans for up to 200 users ($29/month, $59/month, or Enterprise for over 200 users).

 Reviewers say that the software is easy to use and the company provides excellent support.